OpenScan-org/OpenScan2/HowToUse.md

 The scanner will automatically check, if new updates are available.
 Before continuing, make sure to **install updates** by clicking the button.
 The device will reboot.

+### Select camera and scanner model

-Add the scanner's model from the dropdown menu:
+Select the scanner's model from the dropdown menu:

 - [OpenScan Classic](https://en.openscan.eu/openscan-classic)